iconix/pytorch-text-vae/README.rst

+This fork simply updates compatibility to Python 3 and PyTorch 0.4.

+---

 An partial reimplementation of "Generating Sentences From a Continuous Space", Bowman, Vilnis, Vinyals, Dai, Jozefowicz, Bengio (``https://arxiv.org/abs/1511.06349``).

 Based on code from Sean Robertson (``@spro``) ``https://github.com/spro/pytorch-text-vae``, adapted to word level as in the original paper.